 The Bar Screens are used to remove plastics, rags, and large debris to prevent damage and clogging of downstream equipment and piping.
 The screens extend down into the two concrete channels and rotate to pull debris out of the water as it passes through.
 The City of Plano has two continuous self-cleaning screens.
 One is four foot wide and the other is two foot wide.
 A third concrete channel was included with the design of this building to allow for an additional bar screen; should the plant require it in the future, as the city's population increases.

 From the Bar Screen Building, the wastewater passes into two Aerated Grit Tanks.
 This system helps to remove heavy particles, such as sand or gravel, that were not caught by the bar screens upstream.
 The system functions by introducing air near the bottom of the tank.
 As the air rises to the surface, it creates a circulating current within the water.
 As heavier particles rise, they get pushed to the outside of the tank and eventually settle to the bottom where they are collected and pumped out.
 Lighter particles are suspended and eventually are carried out of the tank and further into the treatment plant.

-Heavy particles collected from the grit tanks are pumped back to the Bar Screen Building where they are concentrated using a hydro-cyclone and concentrated prior to washing.
+Heavy particles collected from the grit tanks are pumped back to the Bar Screen Building where they are concentrated using a hydro-cyclone prior to washing.
 Debris collected by the bar screens and concentrated grit is compacted in the Bar Screen Building and conveyed to a dumpster before being hauled off-site to a landfill.